skillplot/cs-g518-iot/projects/sem-1-2022-23/Project_KSKumar/README.md

 Raspberry Pi <br />
 Pi camera 5mp <br />

-To download of your local machine and to test on the raspberry pi, Please follow below guidelines: <br />
+To download on your local machine and to test on the raspberry pi, Please follow below guidelines: <br />

 Install libraries:  <br />
 Numpy: pip install numpy  <br />